tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

     ![Save is highlighted in Logic Apps Designer, and information about the custom security alert appears below.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image84.png "Save the email alert action")

 11. Lastly, after you have created the new Playbook, ensure that the status is **Enabled**.
-If not, then click **Enable** in the menu.
+If not, then select **Enable** in the menu.

 ### Task 5: Execute Jupyter Notebooks